The Black Thief and Knight of the Glen: Synopsis

 The Black Thief said he might yet escape, and the knight said that if he had been in another such great danger, he would pardon the second.
 The Black Thief told he had heard how a rich bishop had been buried with jewels and rich robes, and he went to rob the grave.
 He heard footsteps and lost courage.
 Then he met with a dark figure, which he shot at, and found it was one of the clergy, who had already rifled the tomb.
 Some guards came.
 He held up the body, and the guards shot at it, and ran into the tomb to ensure he had no others with him.
 The Black Thief escaped once they were past him.

 The knight pardoned the second son and said he would pardon the youngest for yet another such tale.

 The Black Thief told how he had once come to a castle where a woman held a child and wept.
 She told him that a giant lived there and had ordered her to kill the child and cook it in a pie.
 He killed her a pig and had her cut off a finger; then she baked the pie.
 When the giant returned, the woman had him hid in a room where the giant kept corpses.
 The giant doubted the pie, but the woman showed him the finger.
 Being not full, he went to cut off some meat from the corpses, and cut off some from the thief.
 He did not cry out, and the giant got drunk and slept.
 He blinded it but could not kill it.
 The giant threw a ring after him, and it leapt on his toe, where it called out whenever the giant did.
 The thief cut off the toe and threw it into a fishpond, where it called to the giant, who followed and drowned.

 An old woman told the knight that he was the baby and she the woman, and the thief the man who had saved his life.
 They told the knight why they had to get the horse, and to spare their lives, he gave him it.
 The queen heard them coming, and threw herself from the tower and died.

 Variants

+Joseph Jacobs included the Scottish Conall Cra Bhuidhe in Celtic Fairy Tales, with notes that the Irish version was The Black Thief and Knight of the Glen.

 The Texas Folklore Society included a variant in its thirty-fourth publication, which also mentioned versions published in the writings of Jeremiah Curtin and William Thackery.

 Three variants were collected in Newfoundland.

 "The Byzantine Brigand," told by Angus MacLellan, was collected for Stories from South Uist.

 A variant from Australia, The Witch's Tale, appears in the autobiography of Simon McDonald.

 A Canadian variant, "The Black Thief" was given by Lauchie MacLellan of Nova Scotia.